 Applicants for the Manual Therapy Clinical Pathway are required to have:

-- A minimum of 2 years clinical experience, of which 6 months should have been with neuro-musculoskeletal out-patients.
+b) A minimum of two years' clinical experience, of which 6 months should have been with neuro-musculoskeletal out-patients.

 Months of entry